Maximilian I, Holy Roman Emperor: Marriage and foreign policy under Maximilian

-As part of the Treaty of Arras, Maximilian betrothed his three-year-old daughter Margaret to the Dauphin of France (later Charles VIII), son of his adversary Louis XI.
-The betrothal was the result of clandestine negotiations between Louis XI and Ghent—as Maximilian's position was temporarily weakened by his wife's death, he had no say in the matter.
+As part of the Treaty of Arras, Maximilian betrothed his three-year-old daughter Margaret of Austria to the Dauphin of France (later Charles VIII of France), son of his adversary Louis XI.
+The betrothal was the result of clandestine negotiations between Louis XI and Ghent – as Maximilian's position was temporarily weakened by his wife's death, he had no say in the matter.

+During the Mad War (1485–1488), Maximilian supported the rebellious French nobility against the regency of Anne of France as part of his broader policy of weakening the French Crown and preserving the independence of the Duchy of Brittany.

-Dying shortly after signing the Treaty of Le Verger, Francis II, Duke of Brittany, left his realm to his daughter Anne.
-In search of alliances to protect her domain from neighboring interests, she betrothed herself to Maximilian I in 1490.
+Dying shortly after signing the Treaty of Le Verger, Francis II, Duke of Brittany, left his realm to his daughter Anne of Brittany.
+In search of alliances to protect her domain from neighbouring interests, she betrothed herself to Maximilian I in 1490.
 About a year later, they married by proxy.

 However, Charles VIII and his sister Anne wanted her inheritance for France.
-So, when the former came of age in 1491, and taking advantage of Maximilian and his father's interest in the succession of their adversary Mathias Corvinus, King of Hungary, Charles repudiated his betrothal to Margaret, invaded Brittany, forced Anne of Brittany to repudiate her unconsummated marriage to Maximilian, and married her himself.
+So, when the former came of age in 1491, and taking advantage of Maximilian and his father's interest in the succession of their adversary Matthias Corvinus, King of Hungary, Charles repudiated his betrothal to Margaret, invaded Brittany, forced Anne of Brittany to repudiate her unconsummated marriage to Maximilian, and married her himself.

 Margaret then remained in France as a hostage of sorts until 1493, when she was finally returned to her father with the signing of the Treaty of Senlis.